tdaverse/ripserr/cran-comments.md

-This is the first submission of ripserr to CRAN.
+This is a re-submission of ripserr to CRAN.

+In this re-submission, three people were added to Authors@R.
+Derivatives of their code (CRAN-compatible open source licenses) are included in this package.
+They have been assigned the roles "ctb" and "cph" with appropriate comments in Authors@R.
+Thank you for the helpful comments to aid in revision of the first submission.

 ## Test environments